Jakkins/dark_enhanced_dirtree/my_static_pages/docs/Ricerche/mkdocs/how to create a custom theme/0. minimal/part3-add-lateral-dir-tree.md

 Now, I want to add a dynamic lateral navigation system that adapt to all files and directories inside docs folder.
 And I have to do this using what mkdocs offers me.

-### Randomly adjust some css of course and some other trick... of course...
+### Randomly adjust some css of course and some other trick... of course

 ```css
 code,